 Why?
 As anyone who’s written a thesis, a novel, or any other large work: size matters when it comes to maintaining focus.
 I tried various word processors, outliners, mind-maps, wikis and tiddlywikis… but nothing I found helped me organize everything I needed to write, without also becoming instantly ovewhelming.

-"All we have to do now" is build it.
+"All we have to do" is to make that possible.